class Semantic::Version

 Constructor Detail

-Initialize a new Semantic::Version
+Initialize a new Semantic::Version from a version string.

 The string must be a valid SemVer string, containing at least major, minor, and patch elements.
 Pre and build elements are optional.